 Mato Grosso is Brazil’s largest producer of soy, corn, cotton and cattle, and has growth potential in the sectors of agribusiness, tourism, fisheries, creative economy and jewellery.

-To reach it's target of net zero emissions by 2050, Mato Grosso has been working with the Climate Pathway Project to develop a long term pathway to emissions reduction.
+To reach net zero emissions by 2050, Mato Grosso has been working with the Climate Pathway Project to develop a long term pathway to emissions reduction.
 And, with over 95% of the state's greenhouse gas emissions related to land use change, agriculture and livestock, actions to meet the target focus strongly on these sectors and include:

 - Sustainable forest management